sora-xor/sora-docs/src/unstuck-bridge-tx.md

 4. Ensure your account is selected underneath, click on "include option" and choose "Pending", then Submit RPC call
   ![](/.gitbook/assets/unstucktx-include-option.png)

-If your result contains any transaction hashes, these ARE still pending and may take some time to go through. **If your result looks as below and produces no hashes then your SORA bridge transaction has been approved and you should continue through the guide to unstuck your transaction.**
+If your result contains any transaction hashes, these ARE still pending and may take some time to go through. **If your result looks as below and produces no hashes, then your SORA bridge transaction has been approved and you should continue through the guide to unstuck your transaction.**
 ![](/.gitbook/assets/unstucktx-approved-continue.png)

 ### Step 2